samiahmedsiddiqui/custom-permalinks/README.md

 add_filter( 'custom_permalinks_path_info', '__return_true' );
 ```

-### Disable redirects
+### Disable Redirects

-To disable complete redirects functionality provided by this plugin, add the filter that looks
+To disable complete redirects functionality provided by this plugin, add the filter that looks like this:
-like this:

 ```php
 function yasglobal_avoid_redirect( $permalink ) {